siddhantgoel/tornado-sqlalchemy/docs/index.rst

 - **Database migrations** - Since you're using SQLAlchemy, you're probably also using alembic_ for database migrations.
-This again brings us to the point about Boilerplate.
+This again brings us to the point about boilerplate.
 If you're currently using SQLAlchemy with Tornado and have migrations setup using alembic, you likely have custom code written somewhere.

 The intention here is to have answers to all three of these in a